Florida Toll Roads

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-In Florida, toll roads are often called turnpikes and they have more in Florida than any other state, over 700 miles in total and rising.
-There are over 150 miles of tolls roads in Orange County alone.
+In Florida, toll roads are often called turnpikes, and there are more of them than in any other state, over 700 miles in total and rising.
+There are over 150 miles of toll roads in Orange County alone.

 Tolls can be anything from 25 cents to several dollars between toll plazas.
-As well as toll roads you will also find toll bridges and causeways.
+Along with toll roads, you will also find toll bridges and causeways.
 For example, the main road from Sanford and Orlando Airport into Orlando, the 417, is a toll road.

-Of course you don’t have to use the toll roads, but often they are the quickest way of getting from A to B.
+Of course, you don’t have to use the toll roads, but they are often the quickest way to get from A to B.

 On Florida’s toll roads in the past, you either had a transponder fitted to your vehicle or you stopped and paid for your toll in cash at each toll plaza.
-With a transponder, you can drive through special express lanes at speeds of up to 25 mph without having to stop.
+With a transponder, you can drive through special express lanes at speeds of up to 25 mph without stopping.
 As toll booths are upgraded, this speed limit is being lifted.

 Note that some toll plazas are manned whereas others, particularly those on minor on and off-ramps are un-manned and you must have the right change to enter or exit.